 Peter Frampton was on top of the world as 1977 started.

-The mega success of his 1976 multi-platinum Frampton Comes Alive album brought fame, fortune and stardom the 26-year-old singer and guitarist never saw coming.
+The mega success of his 1976 multi-platinum Frampton Comes Alive album brought fame, fortune and stardom that the 26-year-old singer and guitarist never saw coming.
 That double live record topped the charts and made Frampton a star.
-But as gravity dictates, what goes up, must come down.
-Frampton’s fall began with more success.
+But as the laws of physics dictate, what goes up must come down.
+Frampton's fall began with more success.